verrazzano/docs/content/en/docs/guides/oam-application-deployment-guide.md

 When you deploy applications with Verrazzano, the platform sets up connections, network policies, and ingresses in the service mesh, and wires up a monitoring stack to capture the metrics, logs, and traces.
-Verrazzano employs Open Application Model [OAM] Components to define the functional units of a system that are then assembled together and configured by defining OAM Application Configurations.
+Verrazzano employs Open Application Model (OAM) Components to define the functional units of a system that are then assembled and configured by defining OAM Application Configurations.

-### Verrazzano OAM Component
+### Verrazzano OAM Components

 A Verrazzano OAM Component is a
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 describing an application's general composition and environment requirements.
 The following code shows the component for the example application used in this guide.
-This model describes a component which is implemented by a single Docker image containing a Helidon application exposing a single endpoint.
+This resource describes a component which is implemented by a single Docker image containing a Helidon application exposing a single endpoint.
 For more details about Verrazzano Components, see TBD documentation.

 ```yaml